ultralytics/ultralytics/docs/quickstart.md

 [CLI Guide](cli.md){ .md-button .md-button--primary}

-## Python API
+## Use with Python

-The Python API allows users to easily use YOLOv8 in their Python projects.
+Python usage allows users to easily use YOLOv8 inside their Python projects.
 It provides functions for loading and running the model, as well as for processing the model's output.
 The interface is designed to be easy to use, so that users can quickly implement object detection in their projects.

 Overall, the Python interface is a useful tool for anyone looking to incorporate object detection, segmentation or classification into their Python projects using YOLOv8.